 4. In the event of a tied vote on the appointment of persons, lots will be drawn.
 In the event of a tied vote on matters of business, the motion will be deemed to have been rejected.

 5. All voting will be conducted orally.
 The chairperson may however resolve that votes must be cast in writing.
-If the voting concerns the election of a person, any of the participants present and entitled to vote may require voting to be conducted in writing.
+If the voting concerns the election of a person, any of the Directors present and entitled to vote may require voting to be conducted in writing.
 Written votes will be cast by means of unsigned ballots.

-6. Resolutions of the Board of Directors may, instead of at a meeting, be passed in writing, provided that all directors entitled to vote are familiar with the resolution to be passed and none of them objects to this decision-making process within two (2) months upon receipt of the proposed resolution.
+6. Resolutions of the Board of Directors may, instead of at a meeting, be passed in writing, provided that all Directors entitled to vote are familiar with the resolution to be passed and none of them objects to this decision-making process within two (2) months upon receipt of the proposed resolution.

 Executive Committee, composition, appointment and resignation.